getsafle/quickswap-controller/README.md

 <br>

-This will give us the raw transaction to swap the tokens on 1inch.
+This will give us the raw transaction to swap the tokens on quickswap.

 ```js
 await controller.getRawTransaction({ walletAddress, toContractAddress, toContractDecimal, fromContractAddress, fromContractDecimal, toQuantity, fromQuantity, slippageTolerance })